Conveyancing & Property Lawyers

-Before you agree to purchase an “off the plan” property, you should always do your research (or seek advice from a qualified professional) to ensure the price offered reflects the current market price.
+Therefore, before you agree on a price, you should always do your own research (or seek advice from a qualified professional) to ensure the price offered reflects the current market price for similar properties in the area, including the average rental prices.

-When you buy property ‘off the plan’ be sure to check the schedule of fittings and finishes, including the appliances which the developer plans to use for the finished property.
-You need to be satisfied of the quality and type of these.
+When you buy property ‘off the plan’ it’s acceptable for you to ask to see samples of the fittings and finishes, and details of the proposed kitchen appliances (including model numbers), which the developer plans to use for the finished property.
+You need to check the quality and type of these so you can be confident that you are getting exactly what you expect, and not cheap substitutes.
+Every developer should have these samples on hand, ready to show you.

 When you buy property ‘off the plan’ it is vital you carefully analyse the proposed floor plan.
 This includes not only the floor plan of the property you are purchasing, but the plans for the entire complex.
-You need to consider:
+If it isn’t a stand-alone property, you need to consider:

 • The distance between your property and others